SU patrons should swipe your Gull Card to enter the building during all open hours.

 Students who already have laptops or iPads checked out can contact us to make arrangements for extended loan periods to accommodate your academic needs.
 Keep in mind, however, that library laptops generally cannot connect to the internet off-campus.
 Contact Amy Jones at email@example.com or Natasha Finnegan at firstname.lastname@example.org to ask questions or make arrangements for a longer loan period.

-Many libraries in the University System of Maryland remain closed at this time.
+Many libraries in the University System of Maryland remain closed at this time or are closed to all but their own users.
 Many public libraries are also closed to the public.
 Please check back here for further updates about libraries reopening to visitors.